gbv/typesense-suggest-backend/README.md

 # typesense-suggest-backend
-Experimental backend for mapping suggestions using Typesense, to be used in Cocoda Mapping Tool.
+Backend for mapping suggestions using Typesense, to be used in Cocoda Mapping Tool.

 Currently not yet stable.